spacetimeengineer/mupy/README.md

 ## Main Points
 A collection or list of quick concepts, items and keywords which give an overview of whats mupy is all about.

-### Why build mupy

-- To give the community access to quadrillions of 3D printable parts and counting.
-These parts are for recreation, utility and economic development.
-The large number of parts are available through the various permutations of parameterized scad functions that build 3D shapes and are referenced or identified by system-codes.

-    - System Code Example : CUBX0006-BLK-L1000W50H200

-- To design complex assemblies with said parts in a scripting format.

-- To render simulations and manufacturing resources from system-codes directly

-    - Everything terminates at a system code.

-    - Data compression is achieved through abstraction tecquniques.

-- To assign system-encodings, system-schemas and system-parameterizations to organically designed systems and hardware

-    - Grants customization

-    - Grants Recall

-- To give inventors, makers, engineers and artists a more powerful platform for distribution and where thier liscens is respected.

-    - Start a business

-    - Build a portal gun

-    - Start a private project with peers

-    - Sell stuff on Etsy

-    - Take the parts and keep all your f*cking money

 ### What is it?

 - Supply Chain Mechanism